microsoft/DynamicTelemetry/README.md

 Telemetry.
 If you'd prefer more pleasing to read, rendered HTML, please visit [https://microsoft.github.io/DynamicTelemetry/](https://microsoft.github.io/DynamicTelemetry/).

-Dynamic Telemetry is proposal for an open-source diagnostic tool designed to complement OpenTelemetry by making debugging highly scaled production software as easy and enjoyable as debugging a single application locally.
+Dynamic Telemetry is an effort to make debugging highly scaled production software as easy and enjoyable as debugging a single application locally.
 Our goal is to enable you to diagnose and explore live production systems without compromising reliability, performance,